- Blog

 The GDPR (General Data Protection Regulation) is the primary data protection regulation in the EU, and it governs how companies process European Union citizens’ personal data.
 It applies to all member states of the EU and countries in the EEA.

-The regulation is valid outside the EU territory, which means it safeguards the personal information of EU residents and citizens and impacts all companies that deal with personal data, whether or not they’re outside the EU.
+The GDPR is valid outside EU territory, which means it safeguards the personal information of EU residents and citizens and impacts all companies that deal with personal data, whether they're in the EU or not.

 Yes, the GDPR applies outside the EU but under specific circumstances.
 The GDPR safeguards the personal data of EU citizens and residents, even if it’s transferred outside the EU borders.
 This means that this regulation applies to all EU-based and non-EU companies, that deal with the personal data of European residents and citizens.